 (Every list of Boston cheap eats that I’ve come across elsewhere includes items like a hot pretzel with mustard for $7 as a cheap eat and I will not allow this absolute treason to continue any longer.
-I’m talking about full meals for under $15, ok?
-GOOD.)
+I mean full meals for under $15!)

-Here’s where you can and should eat in Boston, for under $15.
+Here’s where you can and should eat in Boston, for under $15 per person.

 Charlie’s Pizza, Allston.
 This place is completely unassuming- you’d walk right past it and not know that you’d be missing out on a Truly Important Pizza Experience.
 Charlie’s is perfect.
 Ordered by the slice, the pizza is somehow even better than when ordering a whole pie, but even the whole pies are the Platonic Ideal of an American cheese pizza.
 The thin crust flops under the weight of the tomato sauce and the piled-on, stretchy cheese, and it has a crust that’s perfectly poofy and delicious with ranch dressing.
-Also I love the people who work there.
+Also Charlie himself is wonderful.

 Cafe Rustica, Somerville.
 Cafe Rustica is the perfect European-style lunch place.
 Their espresso is fantastic, and they serve some of the best sandwiches I’ve ever had.
 Try the salami-capicollo-provolone one, all dressed, or the equally wonderful fresh mozzarella-tomato-pesto one.
-The sandwiches come on fresh baguette, but you can opt to have them on focaccia instead, which I do on occasion.
+The sandwiches come on baguette, but you can opt to have them on focaccia instead.
 The ingredients are so fresh and flavorful and it’s just a dream.
 Their cookies are great too, and the men who run the place are awesome.

 Dumpling House, Cambridge.
-This place is POPULAR- it’s always packed and I totally understand why.
 I’ve been there in a group of 3 and in a group of 10, and either way, the food is fast and just incredible.
 The pork mini soup dumplings are one of my favourites, as are the steamed pork and leek or cabbage dumplings, which are just as good fried.
-The scallion pancake makes a great side dish if you don’t want to eat exclusively dumplings, and it’s also got a huge menu full of other Chinese dishes- noodles, meats, seafood, veggies- but since dumplings are one of my favourite foods in the world, that’s what I like to stick to.
+The scallion pancake makes a great side dish.

 Monica’s, North End.
 This little store sells all the best Italian goods- cured meats, cheeses, fresh pasta- but it fills up at lunchtime because of their positively STACKED Italian subs.
 Just look at them!